 The Englishman and the Romanian continue their European driving road trip.
-After leaving Rheingau, driving through some heavy rain in Austria, our next stop Wachau.
+After leaving Rheingau, driving through some heavy rain in Austria, our next stop was Wachau.
 We arrived later than we expected at our hotel, Schloss Durnstein, so we rushed to the restaurant and enjoyed a well-deserved dinner.
 Wine and history are so much better on a full stomach.

 Welcome to Wachau